-We recorded an income tax benefit of \$0.3 million for the three months ended March 31, 2022, which represents a combined federal and state effective tax rate of 52.6% of net income before income taxes.
-This compares to an income tax provision of \$0.9 million for the three months ended March 31, 2021, which represents a combined federal and state effective tax rate of 25.4% of net income before income taxes.
-The current and prior period effective tax rates differ from the federal statutory tax rate of 21% due primarily to the effect of state taxes and, for the three months ended March 31, 2022, by the effect of the net loss attributable to the non-controlling interest, which is not deductible for tax purposes.
+Our net income is taxed at regular corporate tax rates for both United States federal and state purposes.
+We recorded an income tax provision of \$0.6 million for the three months ended December 31, 2022, which represents a combined federal and state effective tax rate of 25.0% of net income before income taxes.
+This compares to an income tax provision of \$1.8 million for the three months ended December 31, 2021, which represents a combined federal and state effective tax rate of 26.9% of net income before income taxes.
+The current and prior period effective tax rates differ from the federal statutory tax rate of 21% due primarily to the effect of state taxes for the three months ended December 31, 2022 and the impact of consolidation of Gladstone Acquisition for the three months ended December 31, 2021.